-We encourage all prospective students to visit UC Davis any time of the year.
-We try to arrange appointments with representative faculty and a tour of our research facilities for each visitor.
+We encourage all prospective students to visit UC Davis.
+We will try to arrange appointments with representative faculty and a tour of our research facilities for each visitor.
 In addition, we attempt to arrange some time for applicants to meet with current graduate students.
 Please contact the Graduate Program Coordinator to make arrangements.
-Please allow for time for the department to arrange.

 Most leases in Davis begin the first of September, but the academic quarter does not begin until the end of September.
 It is strongly recommended that you arrive in Davis well before Orientation.
 You will need time to settle into your new home, find a bicycle, figure out where things are, etc. before classes begin.